anoduck/code-of-user-rights/README.md

 Preface
 -------

-This document is still under development, it should in now way, shape or, form be distributed in it's current state.
+This document is _still under development_, it should in now way, shape or, form be distributed in it's current state.

 Intro
 -----